The North Atlantic hurricane season officially runs from 1 June to 30 November. The vast majority of tropical storms

-Hurricane season statistics for the period 1981-2010 are shown in the table below.
-During the period 1981-2010, the Atlantic hurricane seasonal averages were 12.1 named storms (maximum 1-minute surface winds between 39-73 mph), with 6.4 of those becoming hurricanes (maximum 1-minute surface winds of at least 74 mph) and 2.7 becoming major hurricanes (maximum 1-minute surface winds exceeding 111 mph, categories 3-5 on the Saffir-Simpson hurricane scale).
+During 1981-2010, Atlantic hurricane seasons averaged 12.1 named storms (NS, maximum 1-minute surface winds between 39-73 mph), with 6.4 of those becoming hurricanes (H, maximum 1-minute surface winds of at least 74 mph) and 2.7 becoming major hurricanes (MH, maximum 1-minute surface winds of at least 111 mph, categories 3-5 on the Saffir-Simpson hurricane scale).

-Measuring total seasonal activity: The Accumulated Cyclone Energy (ACE) index
+Measuring total overall seasonal activity: The Accumulated Cyclone Energy (ACE)

-The phrase "total overall seasonal activity" refers to the collective intensity and duration of Atlantic named storms and hurricanes occurring during a given season.
-The measure of total seasonal activity used by NOAA is called the Accumulated Cyclone Energy (ACE) index.
+The phrase "total overall seasonal activity" refers to the combined intensity and duration of Atlantic named storms and hurricanes occurring during the season.
+The measure of total seasonal activity used by NOAA is the Accumulated Cyclone Energy (ACE) index.
 The ACE index is a wind energy index, defined as the sum of the squares of the maximum sustained surface wind speed (knots) measured every six hours for all named storms while they are at least tropical storm strength.

 NOAA uses the ACE index, combined with the seasonal total number of named storms, hurricanes, and major hurricanes, to categorize North Atlantic hurricane seasons as being above normal, near normal, or below normal.